Solid Surface Worktops

 What is a solid surface worktop?

-Material: Quartz is a more superior surface that performs better than a solid surface worktop.
-Quartz was developed more recently and is on a par with granite.
+Quartz is a more superior surface that was developed more recently and is on a par with granite.
 A quartz worktop contains almost 30% more natural stone than a solid surface worktop.

-When handling hot kitchen equipment, quartz countertops have a much higher resistance to heat than solid worktops.
-However, it is not recommended you put piping hot equipment straight from the oven onto either a quartz countertop or a solid surface kitchen worktop as either could sustain damage to the internal structure.
+When handling hot kitchen equipment, quartz countertops have a much higher resistance to heat than solid surface worktops.
+However, it is not recommended you put piping hot equipment straight from the oven onto either a quartz countertop or any solid surface worktops.

 For cutting and scratches, quartz kitchen worktops also come out on top.
-Solid surface kitchen worktops have limited resistance to scratches whilst quartz countertops are prized for their high resistance to scratches and cutting.
+Solid surface worktops have limited resistance to scratches whilst quartz countertops are prized for their high resistance to scratches.

+Installation considerations include seam visibility and customization options, with quartz worktops often favoured for their almost invisible seams.
 Cleaning is easy with both types of worktop.
-Solid countertops and quartz kitchen worktops can be wiped clean with gentle washing up liquid and a soft cloth although harsh cleaning products and cloths should be avoided.
+Solid surface worktops and quartz kitchen worktops can be wiped clean with gentle washing up liquid and a soft cloth although harsh cleaning products and cloths should be avoided.

-Worktop cost: There isn’t very much difference between the cost of a solid surface kitchen worktop and a quartz kitchen worktop.
+There isn’t very much difference between the cost of solid surface worktops and quartz kitchen worktops.
 However, as one of the best types of kitchen worktops on the market, quartz worktops are highly prized by homeowners meaning they deliver a better return on investment in the long run.

 Overall a quartz worktop is a better product, delivering a higher performance and a higher quality finish.
-With quartz worktops deemed one of the best types of worktop on the market, contemporary homeowners tend to choose quartz over a solid surface.
+With quartz worktops deemed one of the best types of worktop on the market, contemporary homeowners tend to choose quartz over a solid surface worktop.

 Browse our huge range of premium granite and quartz worktops at surprisingly affordable prices today.
 With our fast and efficient, tailored end to end service you can have your bespoke quartz or granite worktop installed within 5 days.